nickbruggen90/Networking-Encyclopedia-backside/VRRP-v2-v3.md

 > * VRRPs behavior is deterministic due to priority + IP tie-breakers
 > * Most platforms support interface tracking, which is crucial for dynamic failover
 > * VRRP is often used in multi-vendor or MPLS deployments due to open standardization
+> * VRRP supports multiple VIPs per interface (though uncommon), which is useful for segmented gateway services
 ---
 ### Commands:
 > *